Melvin Belli: Career

 In his best-known case, Belli represented Jack Ruby, after Ruby shot and killed Lee Harvey Oswald.
 Belli tried to argue that Ruby was mentally ill and employed the insanity defense.
 Belli told the press that "Ruby is an intense, emotional man.
 Talking to him, the hair rose on the hackles of my neck.
 I felt horror, revulsion, sadness".
 Ruby was uncomfortable with Belli's defense strategy, which included Ruby not testifying at all during the trial.
 Ruby said he would have liked to testify but that "Mr. Belli knows better, I guess".
 This defense failed and Ruby was convicted of "murder with malice", receiving a death sentence.
 When the verdict was read out Belli said to Ruby "Don't worry, Jack, we'll appeal this to a court outside Dallas".
 However Belli was fired by Ruby and his family before he could do so.

-Immediately thereafter, Ruby and his siblings fired Belli as they had hired and fired several other attorneys during the case.
-In late 1966, Ruby's conviction was overturned on the grounds that he did not receive a fair trial.
-A retrial was scheduled outside of Dallas, but Ruby died of cancer before it could take place.
-Belli became very critical of FBI Director J. Edgar Hoover.
+In 1964 he published a memoir of the trial, co-written with Maurice C. Carroll, entitled Dallas Justice: The Real Story of Jack Ruby and His Trial.
+In October 1964 he debated Mark Lane, who disputed that Oswald alone killed Kennedy, at the Manhattan Center.

 In 1969 a man called San Francisco police, identifying himself as the serial killer known only as The Zodiac, and agreed to call talk show host Jim Dunbar on Dunbar's morning television talk show A.M.
 San Francisco if either Belli or attorney F. Lee Bailey were present on air.
 The police contacted Belli and Dunbar to arrange this in the hopes of capturing the individual.
 As promised, the suspect called, spoke a few words, and then hung up, repeating this activity 54 times over the next two hours.
 Belli received a letter from the Zodiac that same year.